 Strength of the Business

 How has the company performed in the past?
 Has the company performed under the same management team?
 Has it grown organically or by acquisition?
 How did the company react during a downturn?
-Fisher Funds prefers to buy established companies that have executed well and consistently in the past.
+Fisher Funds prefers to buy established companies that have executed well in the past.

 Earnings Growth Forecast

 How much of the future earnings growth is already reflected in the share price?
-Where does the current share price sit in relation to our worst to best case valuation range?
-A company will generate a higher score where the market price currently reflects little of that company's upside potential.
+Where does the current share price sit in relation to Fisher Funds’ worst to best case valuation range?
+A company will generate a higher score where the market price currently reflects little of that company’s upside potential.